tensorflow/lucid/CONTRIBUTING.md

 - You've read this document, the [Contributing Guidelines](CONTRIBUTING.md).
 - Your changes are consistent with the [Coding Style](https://github.com/tensorflow/lucid/blob/master/CONTRIBUTING.md#coding-style).
 - You've run all [Unit Tests](https://github.com/tensorflow/lucid/blob/master/CONTRIBUTING.md#unit-tests) on all supported versions of Python.
+- You've added at least integration-level unit tests for your code.
+A reasonable indicator is that your PR doesn't substantially reduce [test coverage](https://coveralls.io/github/tensorflow/lucid).
 - If you've added new files, you've [included a License](https://github.com/tensorflow/lucid/blob/master/CONTRIBUTING.md#unit-tests) at the top of those files.
 - You've signed Google's [Contributor License Agreement (CLA)](https://cla.developers.google.com/).
 No worries about this—you do [not surrender ownership of your contribution, and you do not give up any of your rights to use your contribution elsewhere](https://cla.developers.google.com/about).